 Am I suggesting that you throw caution to the wind?
 Lead with your heart and not with your head?
 Absolutely not, but if you choose a neighborhood where you want to live and choose a home that’s attractive and structurally sound, then you probably won’t go wrong.
 If you want to be known as a shrewd real estate investor, then wait at least three to five years before selling and you can tell everybody that you outguessed the market.

-OK – you’ve found the perfect home.
+OK – you’ve found the right home.
 It’s in a good school district, it’s got great curb appeal, a terrific floor plan that fits your family and the price is right.
 The only drawback is the bowling alley that backs up to it.
 Walk away.

 Nothing spoils life and resale value like a poor location.
 If it bothers you now, don’t think you will learn to live with it.
 The flood lights from that office building across the way will only get brighter with time.
 The planes on final approach to the airport will only get louder and more frequent.